 There’s a lot of cool people out there, and it’s great to try and get to know a ton of them.

 But if they don’t really spark any joy into your life, then you really need to consider if they are a friend or just an acquaintance.

 3. Clean out people that don’t do anything for you

 The idea of “cleaning out” your relationship closet can seem a bit harsh and scary.

-We all have those people who we’ve been hanging onto for way too long, but it’s hard to end the relationship because of some difficult reason (live too close to each other, long history, etc.).
+We all have those people we’ve been hanging onto for way too long, but it’s hard to end the relationship because of some difficult reason (living too close to each other, long history, etc.).

-It’s hard to just “break-up” with people that you’ve known for a long time, even though they’re that obnoxious friend that causes you to roll your eyes and groan whenever you see their name light up your phone.
+It’s hard to just “break up” with people you’ve known for a long time, even though they’re that obnoxious friend that causes you to roll your eyes and groan whenever you see their name light up your phone.

 The problem with these “friends” is that anytime you say yes to hang out with them, you are saying no to something that you actually want to do.